Are you thinking about developing a mobile app for your business? You’re not the only one.

-As you evaluate potential development partners, be sure to get detailed cost estimates.
-You not only need to know the total cost of development, but also a breakdown of that cost.
+As you evaluate potential development partners, get detailed cost estimates.
+You need to know the total development cost and a breakdown of that cost.
 This allows you to compare apples to apples.

-Ask potential mobile app partners to show how they estimate each feature of the application.
+Ask potential mobile app partners to show how they estimate each feature.
 If every development company’s total cost exceeds your budget, you might be able to choose low-priority features to drop from the project to bring the cost down.